 Leave bad mood somewhere different – maybe during training?

 As mentioned above: There will be no disrespectful behavior at enduco.
 Lace up your running shoes and power yourself up in the fresh air – this will drive away even the worst mood.

 Keep to the law when training!

-We all know it: On the bike, other road users often do not treat you the way you want them to.
-Nevertheless, behave appropriately in training – not just on the road.
+We all know it: On the bike, other road users do not treat you with much respect at times.
+Nevertheless, behave appropriately and exemplary in training and especially in traffic.